 Daily detox: The slow-moving fluids of the lymphatic system can be stimulated through exercise, says Jamieson.
 Anything that gets your body moving — whether it’s walking, cycling or lap swimming — will increase the flow of your lymphatic fluid.

-Another circulation booster is specialized lymphatic massage, in which practitioners use a light, brisk touch to promote lymph-fluid movement.
+Another circulation booster is specialized lymphatic massage, in which practitioners use a light, brisk touch to promote lymph-fluid movement (see “DIY Facial Lymphatic Massage” to learn how to perform these techniques on your own).

 Incorporate immunity-boosting foods into your diet, such as carrots, red peppers, cantaloupe and green leafy vegetables.
 Flavor your foods with cayenne pepper and horseradish, which also help circulate lymphatic fluids.

-Try to avoid aluminum-based antiperspirants if you can, says Max Tomlinson, a naturopath and author of Clean Up Your Diet: The Pure Food Program to Cleanse, Energize and Revitalize (Duncan Baird, 2007).
+Try to avoid aluminum-based antiperspirants if you can, says Max Tomlinson, a naturopath and author of Clean Up Your Diet: The Pure Food Program to Cleanse, Energize and Revitalize.
 “Antiperspirants block a major system of elimination,” he says.
 “If you’re not sweating, you’re not eliminating.”

 Not prone to sweating in the first place?
 Try saunas and steam rooms, both of which stimulate sweating and lymphatic circulation.